adi3/upenn_robotics/README.md

 # coursera-robotics
-MATLAB scripts for all six UPenn courses in Coursera's Robotics specialization
+MATLAB scripts for all six UPenn courses in Coursera's Robotics specialization.